tari-labs/tari-university/merged-mining/merged-mining-scene/MergedMiningPaper-01.md

   -  In Dogecoin F2Pool was responsible for generating more than 33% of the blocks per day for significant periods, even exceeding the 50% threshold around the end of 2016.
   -  Huntercoin was instantly dominated by F2Pool and remained in this state until mid-2016.
   -  Myriadcoin appears to have experienced only a moderate impact.
 Multi-merge-mined blockchains allow for more than one parent cryptocurrency and have a greater chance to acquire a higher difficulty per POW algorithm, in comparison to the respective parent blockchain.
-  - Distribution of overall percentage of days below/above the centralization indicator thresholds:
+  - Distribution of overall percentage of days below/above the centralization indicator thresholds at 2017/06/18:
     ![MergedMiningStats-2](./MergedMiningStats-2.png)

 - ### Introduction of New Attack Vectors [24]